-Augmented reality is using technology to superimpose information on the world we see.
-For example, images and sounds are superimposed over what the user sees and hears.
+Augmented reality is the result of using technology to superimpose information — sounds, images and text — on the world we see.
 Picture the "Minority Report" or "Iron Man" style of interactivity.

-Augmented reality is often presented as a kind of futuristic technology, but it's been around in some form for years, if your definition is loose.
+Augmented reality is often presented as a kind of futuristic technology, but a form of it has been around for years.
 For example, the heads-up displays in many fighter aircraft as far back as the 1990s would show information about the attitude, direction and speed of the plane, and only a few years later they could show which objects in the field of view were targets.

-In the last several years various labs and companies have tried to build devices that give us augmented reality.
+In the past decade, various labs and companies have built devices that give us augmented reality.
 In 2009, the MIT Media Lab's Fluid Interfaces Group presented SixthSense, a device that combined the use of a camera, small projector, smartphone and mirror.
 The device hangs from the user's chest in a lanyard fashion from the neck.
 Four sensor devices on the user's fingers can be used to manipulate the images projected by SixthSense.

-Google rolled out Google Glass in 2013, moving augmented reality to a more wearable interface, in this case glasses.
+Google rolled out Google Glass in 2013, moving augmented reality to a more wearable interface; in this case, glasses.
 It displays on the user's lens screen via a small projector and responds to voice commands, overlaying images, videos and sounds onto the screen.
-Google pulled Google Glass at the end of December 2015 but plans to make a new version.
+Google pulled Google Glass at the end of December 2015.

-As it happens, phones and tablets might be the way augmented reality gets into most people's lives, at least at first.
+As it happens, phones and tablets are the way augmented reality gets into most people's lives.
 Vito Technology's Star Walk app, for instance, allows a user to point the camera in their tablet or phone at the sky and see the names of stars and planets superimposed on the image.
 Another app called Layar uses the smartphone's GPS and its camera to collect information about the user's surroundings.
 It then displays information about nearby restaurants, stores and points of interest.